Happiness equals happy employees, happy customers and happy stockholders

 - Let the employees remodel their offices (within a budget) the way they wanted it

-In just 6 months after the implementation of our “happiness culture”, the changes were spectacular!
+In just 6 months after the implementation of our “happiness culture” at Clean Queen, the changes were spectacular!
 Our focus on aligning our shareholder, employee, and customer happiness provided us with the following results:

 - COGS (Cost of Goods Sold) decreased by 5%